This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor. Ready in 20 minutes and perfect for meal prep!

 Jump to:

 We start with warm rice and layer it with sticky tofu (crispy outside, chewy center), and top it off with crunchy cabbage, radishes, green onions, and creamy chipotle sauce.
+And if you like it extra spicy, try some quick pickled jalapenos.

 Why This Recipe Works